-IPART's decision on the adjustments to the RAB to account for capital contributions are in line with Gosford Council's reported information on the past and forecast levels of cash contributions from developers and other sources.
+IPART's draft decision on the adjustments to the RAB to account for capital contributions are in line with Gosford Council's reported information on the past and forecast levels of cash contributions from developers and other sources.

-IPART's decision is to deduct the amounts shown on Table 6.7 and Table 6.8 from the value of the RAB to account for capital contributions.
+8 IPART's draft decision is to deduct the amounts shown on Table 6.7 and Table 6.8 from the value of the RAB to account for capital contributions.

-Table 6.7 Gosford City Council: Decision on level of capital contributions from developers to be deducted from the RAB (\$million 2008/09)
+Table 6.7 Gosford City Council: Draft decision on level of capital contributions from developers to be deducted from the RAB (\$million 2008/09)